Philipwur/Cloud-Computing-CW/README.md

 Philip Wurzner - 210930632

 A fun web app which allows users to generate random Owen Willson movies and rate them.
-Rating the moviews will add them to their own private user-specific lists which they can amend by changing scores and deleting entries.
+Rating the movies will add them to their own private user-specific lists which they can amend by changing scores and deleting entries.
 This webapp makes use of the external Owen Wilson API: https://owen-wilson-wow-api.herokuapp.com/wows/random

 Hopefully this project will make you go:
 ![Alt Text](https://thumbs.gfycat.com/GoodnaturedUglyGreendarnerdragonfly-max-1mb.gif)